 Now let’s move on to the second way you can work for Amazon from home.

-If not, it’s Amazon’s delivery service that let’s you earn $18.00 to $25.00 an hour delivering packages to their customers.
+Amazon Flex is Amazon’s delivery service that let’s you earn $18.00 to $25.00 an hour delivering packages and food to customers.
+In other words, you’ll use your car to deliver orders in a pre-selected area.

-Now, to be brutally honest, Amazon Flex is only available in a few cities.
+Now, to be honest, Amazon Flex is only available in a few cities.
 Right now, you have to be located in Cleveland, Ohio; or Novato and Santa Rosa, California.
 This sucks because I think there is great potential here for remote workers to make decent money.
-However, you can join the wait list to see if a city comes near you soon.
+However, you can join the wait list to see if a city near you becomes available, which I have seen happen often.

-After you select your “preferred region”, you wait around for a day or two while Amazon checks out your background.
+After you select your “preferred region”, you answer a few questions then wait around for a day or two while Amazon checks out your background.
 If all’s good, you’re approved to be a Driver.

 Then, you set your shift (aka “block”).
 In other words, you let Amazon know when you’re able and willing to make deliveries.
 Essentially, you’ll pick up items from the local warehouse and deliver them to the addresses in your area within your “block”.
 According to Ridester.com, your earnings depends on how many “blocks” you sign up for.